3ll-stdio/retrofolio/public/assets/home/introduction/readme.md

 # Retrofolio: Your Stylish Portfolio Redefined

-🎉 Welcome to Retrofolio, where vintage charm meets modern elegance! 🎉
+**🎉 Welcome to Retrofolio, where vintage charm meets modern elegance! 🎉**

 Are you ready to take your portfolio to the next level?
 Look no further!
 Retrofolio offers you a unique and stylish template to showcase your talent and creativity in a way that stands out from the crowd.

+_If you're interested in making this template yours, feel free to get in touch.
+Reach out to us at [3ll.stdio@mail.com](mailto:3ll.stdio@mail.com) and let's bring your website vision to life!"_

 ---